Maxwell Mahama’s mum receives late son’s Posthumous MSc from Leicester

 In addition to the promotion, Nana Addo promised that a monument will be erected in honour of the army officer in accordance with an earlier request by the family of the deceased, who believes that the monument would serve as a constant souvenir of the tragedy, as well as a deterrent to the menace of mob justice in Ghana.

 The President also announced an Education Trust Fund for the late soldier’s children, which will be set up with an initial deposit of GH¢500,000.
 According to him, the fund is specifically meant for the upkeep of the deceased wife and two children.

 Late Mahama was laid to rest in June, at the Osu Military Cemetery.
 Police investigations into his murder have since been concluded, with 19 suspected killers facing court trials and under remand.

 How Major Maxwell Mahama Died

 The soldiers met his tragic fate on Monday, May 29, 2017.
-It was reported that he left the detachment base around 8:00 am for a 20-kilometre jogging in mufti, with his sidearm.
-As he walked about 10 kilometres to a place at the outskirts of Denkyira-Obuasi, he stopped to buy some snails from one of the women were selling food items by the roadside.
+It was reported that he left the detachment base around 8:00 am for a 20-kilometer jogging in mufti, with his sidearm.
+As he walked about 10 kilometers to a place at the outskirts of Denkyira-Obuasi, he stopped to buy some snails from a woman selling food items by the roadside.

-What transpired next can be left to the readers’ imagination.
-The mob never listened nor gave him the opportunity to identify himself, in the end, Mahama died of severe wounds, contusions and burns.
+What transpired next can be left to readers’ imagination.
+The mob never listened nor gave him the opportunity to identify himself, in the end, Mahama died of severe wounds, contusions, and burns.

-Only a person who has lost a dear one in the mass mob can understand the heartbreak Maxwell Mahama’s Mum, his wife and entire family are nursing.
-Hopeful, they will soon get the justice they seek as the murder trial progresses.
+Only a person who has lost a dear one in such a manner can understand the heartbreak Maxwell Mahama’s Mum, his wife and entire family are nursing.
+Hopefully, they will soon get the justice they seek as the murder trial progresses.